In this post we will discuss writing a re-runnable SQL server query, So what is a re-runnable SQL query?

 End

-so the table is already there, so when I execute the query, it’s going to drop the table and then recreate that, no matter how many times we execute the query, it’s going to drop the table, recreate it.
+So, the table is already there.
+When I execute the query, it’s going to drop the table and then recreate it.
+No matter how many times we execute the query, it’s going to drop the table and recreate it.

 Let’s look at another example.
 Now, the below SQL script is not re-runnable.
 Look at what the script is trying to do.
-It’s trying to add a column, DOB to table TblDoctors when we run the script the first time it’s going to run without any problem.
-If that column doesn’t exist.
+It’s trying to add a column, DOB, to table TblDoctors.
+When we run the script the first time, it runs without any problem if that column doesn’t exist.

-if I run it again, then it’s going to throw an error because a table cannot have two columns with the same name.
-So the script, is not re-runnable.
+However, if I run it again, then it’s going to throw an error because a table cannot have two columns with the same name.
+So the script is not re-runnable.

 Use [Demo]